steinwurf/steinwurf-docs/source/score/score-cpp/stream_sender_receiver.rst

 but some messages might be lost under poor network conditions.
 The score sender can be configured to compensate a certain level of packet loss or to automatically adjust the data redundancy based on the feedback from the receivers.
-For these adjustments, see the score parameters section.
+For these adjustments, see the :ref:`score parameters` section.